DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 - Summary Statistics

-	* For the MMN, VEP, and FACE tasks, the summaryStats file contains the standardized measurement error (SME) for a specified time range (e.g. 200-400ms after stimulus presentation) at an ROI (e.g. fcz).
+	* For the MMN, VEP, and FACE tasks, the summaryStats file contains the standardized measurement error (SME) for a specified time range (e.g. 200-400 ms after stimulus presentation) at an ROI (e.g. fcz).
 The SME is a universal measure of data quality for ERP data.
 See Luck et al. (2021) for more information.

 	* For the RS (resting state), the summaryStats file contains the SME and mean power at each frequency bin ranging from 1-50Hz.